Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: TTM and TTM2 Trial Analyses

-We applied our absolute differential variance procedure as a sensitivity analysis to the TTM and TTM2 trials' subgroup analyses.
-Guided by the numerical experiment results presented in Section~\ref{sec:simulations} and using an identical nuisance parameter estimation strategy, we estimated the absolute differential variances of the truncated survival times across the trials' respective treatment groups using the $\Psi_\text{OS}$ and $\Psi_\text{TMLE}$, adjusting for age, biological sex, time to return of spontaneous circulation, time to advanced life saving support, presence of circulatory shock on admission, initial cardiac rhythm, adrenaline administration, whether the cardiac arrest was witnessed by a bystander, presence of bystander cardiopulmonary resuscitation, and functional outcome before cardiac arrest (defined according to Cerebral Performance Category in the TTM trial and modified Rankin Scale score in the TTM2 trial).
-Patients' Charlson Comorbidity Index was additionally adjusted for in the TTM2 trial data analysis \citep{charlsonNewMethodClassifying1987}.
+We applied our absolute differential variance procedure as a sensitivity analysis to investigate departures from the second-moment homogeneous treatment effect hypothesis.
+The conditions of Corollary~\ref{cor:var-identifiability} and Theorem~\ref{thm:asymptotic-linearity} required for valid causal inference of this estimand are met by virtue of the data being generated in an RCT.
+While this implies that unadjusted estimators of the absolute differential variance could be employed, we again emphasize that the adjusted estimators developed here are generally more efficient \citep{zaki2026}.
+Second-moment homogeneous treatment effect hypothesis tests based on adjusted estimators are therefore expected to have greater power than one based on an unadjusted estimator, an important consideration given that the TTM and TTM2 trials were not designed to detect a heterogeneous treatment effect.
+Thus, guided by the numerical experiment results presented in the third simulation study of Section~\ref{sec:simulations} and using an identical nuisance parameter estimation strategy, we estimated the absolute differential variances of the truncated survival times across the trials' respective treatment groups using the $\Psi_\text{OS}$ and $\Psi_\text{TMLE}$.
+These estimators adjusted for age, biological sex, time to return of spontaneous circulation, time to advanced life saving support, presence of circulatory shock on admission, initial cardiac rhythm, adrenaline administration, whether the cardiac arrest was witnessed by a bystander, presence of bystander cardiopulmonary resuscitation, and functional outcome before cardiac arrest (defined according to Cerebral Performance Category in the TTM trial and modified Rankin Scale score in the TTM2 trial).
+We additionally adjusted for patients' Charlson Comorbidity Index in the TTM2 trial data analysis \citep{charlsonNewMethodClassifying1987}, though this was not available in the TTM data.
 We note that we treated the six-month survival times as continuous outcomes given the virtual lack of right-censoring.
 The results are presented in Table~\ref{tab:ttm2-results}.
-We highlight that the conditions of Corollary~\ref{cor:var-identifiability} and Theorem~\ref{thm:asymptotic-linearity} required for valid causal inference using these estimators are met by virtue of the data being generated in an RCT.